-Back in 2018 we were tasked with producing an entertainment extravaganza for a Cirque le Soir inspired New Years Eve party.
-Cirque le Soir is a chain of nightclubs which are renowned for their circus style entertainment with a risque twist - they feature all the weird and wonderful from creepy clowns to freakshow acts, sexy Burlesque shows, fetish performers and anything downright strange that will get tongues wagging.
-It's like the Greatest Showman on acid, and this was exactly the 'vibe' our client was looking for.
+Back in 2018, we were tasked with producing an entertainment extravaganza for a Cirque le Soir inspired New Year’s Eve party.
+Cirque le Soir is a chain of nightclubs that are renowned for their circus-style entertainment with a risque twist – they feature all the weird and wonderful from creepy clowns to freakshow acts, sexy Burlesque shows, fetish performers, and anything downright strange that will get tongues wagging.
+It’s like the Greatest Showman on acid, and this was exactly the ‘vibe’ our client was looking for.

 1. Plan it yourself?
 Or hire an event planner?

 An experienced event planner has insider knowledge and connections that you may not, and they can anticipate problems before they arise.
 It’s a skill that’s often undervalued, but we really couldn’t recommend it enough.
 If you do decide to plan your own bash, make sure you spend lots of time researching the various pitfalls, checking out reviews of suppliers, reading forums with comments from other amateur party planners, and familiarising yourself with the ‘problem’ parts of the event e.g. allowing a contingency for late arrivals or poor weather, making sure there are enough toilet facilities, catering for guests with intolerances, and so on.

 In this case, the client’s mansion made for the perfect venue.
 But if you don’t have an entertainment wing with a 3-lane bowling alley then fear not!
 A blank canvas will allow you to decorate it entirely to suit the theme – just make sure that you allocate plenty of budget for circus tent style drapes, illuminated letters, props, tables, seating areas, staging for performers/band/DJ, bar area, and so on.
 Otherwise, local venues may be decorated and equipped so that you only need to add a few small details to theme it, which will save you time and money.